Feature Space Exploration For Planning Initial Benthic AUV Surveys: Introduction

-Two planning methods are proposed to efficiently traverse the feature space.
-The first method proposes a set of points that represent the feature space and a spatial path between them is solved as a set-TSP (Travelling Salesman Problem) problem.
-The second method uses a RIG-Tree (Rapidly-exploring Information Gathering) \cite{Hollinger2014} inspired exploratory planner, which is rewarded according to a feature space distance metric to areas which are not yet explored.
-These methods are evaluated based on how much of the feature space they explore given a set distance budget.
+We introduce the problem of exploring the feature space of remotely-sensed data by planning in physical space.
+This concept is demonstrated in Figure \ref{fig:intro:concept}.
+This paper serves as an investigation into various approaches to address this problem.
+While we focus on the problem of visiting diverse bathymetric terrain with an AUV, this approach is applicable to any application where in-situ sampling is planned from remotely sensed data.
+Analogues to this problem exist in space exploration \citep{Li2005} and agriculture monitoring \citep{RaminShamshiri2018a}.

-The primary contributions of this paper are: \begin{enumerate} \item Novel methods for planning initial AUV survey dives that maximise sampling from different benthic habitats \item A tailored reward function that guides the AUV to completely explore the feature space \item Evaluation criteria for initial surveys that do not rely on visual habitat labels. \end{enumerate}
+In this paper, we propose an information gathering framework that consists of an objective function that rewards collecting features that are different to features already collected, and an evaluation function that scores paths based on the coverage of the feature space.
+We integrate this framework into information gathering planners based on MCTS, RRT and placing survey templates.
+This is compared against a more conventional planning approach, that first proposes a set of points that represent the feature space and then plans a spatial path between them using set-TSP (Travelling Salesman Problem).
+These methods are evaluated based on how much of the feature space they explore given a set distance budget, with the results showing a significant increase in information collected compared to random sampling.